Did you know that internal factors cause about 90% of the power surges that occur within your home?

 Hire an Electrician to Inspect Your Home’s Electrical System

-When is the last time you had an electrician come out to your home to inspect your electrical system?
+When was the last time you had an electrician come out to your home to inspect your electrical system?

 If it’s been more than a few years, now would be a great time to do it.